duke-malaria-collaboratory/BRAVA/README.md

 1. Edit the configuration file [`config.yaml`](config.yaml).
     - `target`: the polymorphic gene target.
-    - `refs`: the path to the folder containing reference sequences for the polymorphic gene target that will be used to map the raw reads to the appropriate gene targets of interest
+    - `refs`: the path to the folder containing reference sequences for the polymorphic gene target that will be used to map the raw reads to the appropriate gene targets of interest.
     - `pair1`: the path to the folder containing the forward reads.
     - `pair2`: the path to the folder containing the reverse reads.
     - `forward`: the path to the file with the list of forward primers.
     - `rev`: the path to the file with the list of reverse primers.
     - `out`: the name of desired output folder.
+    - `recreateRefFolder`: option to recreate the `ref` folder for every run - deleting and creating it again makes sure it gets updated if you change the reference sequences you want to use.
     - `cutoff`: cutoff for which samples with less than this number of reads after sampling should be removed.
     - `seed`: seed of R's random number generator for the purpose of obtaining a reproducible random result.
     - `haplotype_length`: the length of the majority of haplotypes for the target.